-Please follow the links for metadata, scans, transcripts and translations of the documents, as well as the collection descriptions in the EHRI portal:
+Please follow the collection descriptions in the EHRI portal:

 These two reports document two large scale expulsions of Jews: One night in April 1938, a group of Jews from Burgenland, an Austrian region on the border to Hungary, were forcibly loaded onto trucks, moved to a boat and under the cover of darkness transported over Danube to a small island on the Czechoslovak side of the border.
 Having discovered the approx. sixty expelees in the morning, Czechoslovak authorities provided food and necessary care – only to expel them back across the Austrian border.
 As the Austrian attempt to smuggle the group to Hungary failed too, these Jews continued to live in dire conditions in the no man’s land between the three states, close to the shores of Danube.
 Eventually, the Jewish community in Bratislava (Pressburg, Pozsony) arranged for refugees to be housed on an overcrowded ship anchored at the Danube where they were imprisoned for several months, before their further emigration was finally arranged by Jewish relief organizations.